magentabusiness/magentabusiness.github.io/docs/trendz/save-calculated-to-thingsboard.md

 layout: docwithnav-trendz
 assignees:
 - vparomskiy
-title: Save calculated values as a telemetry into ThingsBoard
+title: Save calculated values as a telemetry into IoT Hub
-description: Save calculated values as a telemetry into ThingsBoard
+description: Save calculated values as a telemetry into IoT Hub

 save-calc-to-tb:
   0: